Symptoms Of Anxiety In Children

 Anxiety disorders in children: A brief overview

 Anxiety disorders are one of the most common types of mental health disorders today—including among children.
-Statistics from the Centers for Disease Control (CDC) indicate that as many as 9.4% of children in the US live with an anxiety disorder.
+Statistics from the Centers for Disease Control and Prevention (CDC) indicate that as many as 9.4% of children in the US live with an anxiety disorder.

 Comorbidity, or having more than one mental health disorder simultaneously, is also fairly common in children with anxiety.
 The CDC reports that approximately one in three children with anxiety also experience another mental health concern, such as depression or behavioral problems.